NitaCristian/DNW/README.md

 * .git (the hidden folder with your git repository)
 * database.db (your database)

-Make sure that your package.json file includes all of the dependencies for your project NB. you need to use the ```--save``` tag each time you use npm to install a dependency
+Make sure that your package.json file includes all the dependencies for your project NB. you need to use the ```--save``` tag each time you use npm to install a dependency

 #### Getting started with my project ####